Higher Lower Bounds from the 3SUM Conjecture: The Main Reductions --- Proofs of Theorems and

+Note that \emph{no} hash family is balanced according to this definition (unless $m=O(1)$).
+Nonetheless, in the first part of the proof we will engage in a little magical thinking, and suppose that for any $u$ and $m$ a \emph{hash fairy} can summon for us a hash family $\mathcal{H}$ that is magically linear, balanced, and pairwise independent.
+In Section~\ref{sect:almost_linear_and_balanced} we argue that a modified version of the proof works even if $\mathcal{H}$ is \emph{almost} linear, \emph{almost} balanced, and (exactly) pairwise independent, and exhibit a specific hash function that satisfies these properties.

 \begin{proof}[Combined proof of Theorem~\ref{thm:improved_reduction} and Theorem~\ref{thm:improved_reduction_reporting}] Since the proofs of both theorems follow a similar path we describe them together.
-To simplify the exposition we consider the variant of \ThreeSUM{} where we are looking for three elements $x,y,z$ such that $x-y=z$.
-Let $R=n^{\gamma}$.
-Let $Q = (5n/R)^2$ for Theorem~\ref{thm:improved_reduction} and let $Q = (n^{1+\delta}/R)$ for Theorem~\ref{thm:improved_reduction_reporting}.
+We are looking for three distinct input elements $x,y,z$ such that $x-y=z$.
+Let $R=n^{\gamma}$ and set $Q = (5n/R)^2$ in Theorem~\ref{thm:improved_reduction} and $Q = n^{1+\delta}/R$ in Theorem~\ref{thm:improved_reduction_reporting}.
 Without loss of generality we assume that $\sqrt Q$ is an integer.
-Finally, we assume that the input is drawn from an integer universe $U\subseteq [2^w]$, where $w=\Omega(\log n)$ is the machine's word length.
+Finally, we assume that the input is drawn from the integer universe $[2^w]$, where $w=\Omega(\log n)$ is the machine's word length.

-We pick a random hash function $h_1:U\rightarrow [R]$ from a family that is linear and balanced.
-Using $h$ we create $R$ buckets $\mathcal{B}_1,\cdots, \mathcal{B}_{R}$ such that $\mathcal{B}_i=\{x:h_1(x)=i\}$.
+We pick a random hash function $h_1 : [2^w] \rightarrow [R]$ from a family that is linear and balanced.
+Using $h$, we create $R$ buckets $\mathcal{B}_1,\ldots, \mathcal{B}_{R}$ such that $\mathcal{B}_i=\{x:h_1(x)=i\}$.
 Since $h_1$ is balanced, each bucket contains at most $3n/R$ elements.
 This bucketing is similar to \Patrascu's reduction~\cite{Patrascu10}.